Plastic-Free Food Storage: The Best Alternatives to Plastic Containers

 Stainless Steel (304 or 316 Grade)

-Stainless steel is durable, lightweight, and highly resistant to corrosion.
-It does not leach chemicals into food and is fully recyclable at end of life.
-Good quality stainless steel handles both dry goods and refrigerated foods well.
+Stainless steel is durable and resists corrosion.
+It doesn't leach into food and is fully recyclable.
+It works for both dry goods and refrigerated foods.

 Steel is opaque, requiring containers to be opened to see contents.
 It is also not microwave-safe.
 Acidic foods may interact with lower-grade steel.